 Meng Xu’s research has focused on the Linux operating system, which is widely deployed on the Internet and is the basis for the commercial Android system used in many smartphones.
 Using software analysis techniques, Meng’s research automates the search for implementation faults in Linux.
 These techniques are challenging, since too many false positives will overwhelm any developer, yet any false negative may be enough for an attack.
 Using Meng’s research more than 100 implementation faults in Linux have been found and later fixed.
 These results underpin the applicability of his research to real-world security problems.

-Yizhou Zhang will be joining the David R. Cheriton School of Computer Science in August 2020 as an Assistant Professor.
-He is currently a PhD candidate in Computer Science at Cornell University.
+Yizhou Zhang joined the David R. Cheriton School of Computer Science as an Assistant Professor in October 2020.
+He completed his doctorate in Computer Science at Cornell University in August 2019.

 Jian Zhao joined the Cheriton School of Computer Science in fall 2019 as an assistant professor.
 Previously, he was a senior research scientist in the Enterprise AI group at FX Palo Alto Laboratory in Palo Alto, California.

 His research lies at the intersection of information visualization, human-computer interaction and data science.
 He develops advanced visualizations that promote the interplay between human and machine.
 He focuses primarily on designing interactive visualization techniques to support complex analytical workflows: from exploratory data analysis, to model curation and explanation, and to insight communication and storytelling.

 Jian received his PhD from the Department of Computer Science at the University of Toronto.
 He is the recipient of several scholarships, including an NSERC Postdoctoral Fellowship and a Mitacs Awards.
 He has received multiple paper awards at top-tier venues and holds more than a dozen patents.